mattmc3/zsh_unplugged/README.md

 ### :bulb: The simple idea

-After [antibody] was deprecated, I tried [znap], but it was in active development and kept breaking, so like many others before me, I decided to write my own - [pz].
+After [antibody] was deprecated, I tried [znap], but it was in early development at the time and kept breaking, so like many others before me, I decided to write my own - [pz].

 When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand - which was everything I loved about